How does this medication work? What will it do for me?

 Pregnancy: It is essential to maintain good blood glucose control throughout pregnancy.
 Insulin requirements usually decrease during the first trimester and increase during the second and third trimesters.
 Therefore, contact your doctor if you are pregnant or are thinking about pregnancy.

-Children: The safety and effectiveness of using this medication has not been established in children under 18 years of age.
+Children: The safety and effectiveness of using this medication have not been established for children under 6 years of age with type 1 diabetes and children under 18 years of age with type 2 diabetes.

 What other drugs could interact with this medication?